H-Bombmxpwr/MusicPoster/README.md

 pip install -r requirements.txt
 ```

-Once this is done you can run [app.py](app.py) to get a localhosted site, or run [local.py](local.py) to make a poster without hosting a wesbite.
+Once this is done you can run [app.py](app.py) to get a localhosted site, or run [local.py](local.py) to make a poster without hosting a website.
 You can change the album and artist in [local.py](local.py) as well.

 All that is required is to send in an artist and album(with close enough spelling) and the program will do the rest